moorepants/BicycleParameters/bicycleparameters/README.md

 Here are some resources that I found very useful when first developing this application:

  - The offical [Dash documentation](https://dash.plotly.com/).
 Just about every single link on this page will have useful information for you.
+ - [Dash Bootstrap Components documentation](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/).
+This is used to write [CSS Bootstraps](https://getbootstrap.com/docs/3.3/css/) using the Python language.
  - The [Mozilla Web Development guide](https://developer.mozilla.org/en-US/docs/Learn).
 I highly recommened this guide for learning about HTML, CSS, and general web development.
  - The [example usage](https://pythonhosted.org/BicycleParameters/examples.html) page for Bicycle Parameters.
 Useful for understanding how the backend code works.
  - [w3schools.com](https://www.w3schools.com/).
 Has great HTML/CSS reference pages as well as tutorials.
 Also has some for [python](https://www.w3schools.com/python/default.asp).